exasol/transformers-extension/doc/user_guide/user_guide.md

 #### Build the project yourself

-In order to build Transformers Extension yourself, you need to have the [Poetry](https://python-poetry.org/) (>= 2.1.0) package manager installed.
-Clone the GitHub Repository, and install and build the `transformers-extension` as follows:
+To build Transformers Extension yourself, you need to have the [Poetry](https://python-poetry.org/) (>= 2.1.0) package manager installed.
+Then, you will need to clone the GitHub repository and install and build the `transformers-extension` as follows:

 ```bash
 poetry install